 Winner by 11%

 Lee Company rates % higher than NinthDecimal on Compensation Culture Ratings vs NinthDecimal Ratings based on looking at 32 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you satisfied with your stock/equity compensation?" and "Does your company give annual bonuses?".
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "How often do you get a raise?".

 Team Culture Ratings vs NinthDecimal